w3f/General-Grants-Program/grants/speculative/Bunziverse.md

 * The Bunz application has been live on iOS, Android, and Web since 2016 and has over 350,000 users
 * Tens of thousands of BTZ transactions take place on Bunz everyday
 * The architecture was designed to support a transition from the current centralized system to a blockchain solution from day 1
+* We have completed significant work in partnership with ChainSafe to build a parity bridge for facilitating trustless transfers of BTZ from a private Ethereum chain to Ethereum mainnet.

 ### Have you applied for other grants so far?
 No

 ### Are there any other projects similar to yours?
 * In terms of the data economy - BAT/Brave
-* In terms of stable coins - DAI
+* In terms of stable coins - DAI/Facebook's Global Coin